top of page

 Calls for Content

-Penumbra Spring Call Open
+Penumbra Fall Call Open

 Penumbra Journal of Literature and Art at California State University Stanislaus

-Poetry, Fiction, Non-Fiction, Hybrid and Art!
+Poetry, Fiction, Non-Fiction, Hybrid Works, and Art:

 For more information, check-out Penumbra’s submission guidelines!